Hospice visiting and wearing a face covering

 For all patients

 For a fixed two–hour period per day – you will be given a two-hour time slot.
 There will be no visiting outside of this time slot.
-The same two people must visit each day.
+The same six people must visit each day.
 The visitors must be from the same household or support bubble.
 There can be no changes.

 Visitors must abide by the following rules: